0011001011/vizuka/README.md

 Other options:
 * filter by predictions or by real class.
-* detect mouse event : if unchecked, cluster will not be selected on click (useful for zooming)
+* disable mouse event : if checked, cluster will not be selected on click (useful for zooming)
 * clusterize with an algo, Dummy is a simple grid, KMeans should be used, DBSCAN is experimental.
 * export x : export the raw inputs you selected in an output.csv
 * cluster borders : draw borders between clusters based on bhattacharyya similarity measure, or just all
-* force number of clusters (for kmeans essentially)
 * choose a different set of predictions to display

 What does it needs to be executed ?